WELCOME TO CLIFFSIDE PARK!

 Residents of the borough enjoy a multitude of restaurants – everything from Italian to Turkish.
 The main thoroughfare, Anderson Avenue, or “The Avenue” as it is affectionately referred to, has many wonderful stores for shoppers to explore.
 The form of government is Mayor and Council.
 There are six council members, with two elected every 3 years on a rotating basis.
 The Mayor serves a four-year term.
 There are four elementary schools, a middle school, an Early Learning Center and a high school.
 For more information regarding the school system see the Cliffside Park School District Official Website

 Cliffside Park is proud to offer our residents and Borough professionals access to our eCode360 site database where you can view Borough Ordinances and Municipal Codes on a variety of topics.
 We invite you to access that page here.

-Borough residents can also view see “In The News” section on the Quick Links menu.
-You may also view the Calendar link for any specific dates of upcoming events, meeting dates and times, religious holidays, etc.[appbox appstore ]
+Residents are encouraged to view the Calendar link above for any specific dates of upcoming events, meeting dates and times, religious holidays, etc.

 PSE&G is offering payment assistance to those in need:PSEG-Payment-Assistance